-128-NURSING-BSN (NURG)
+BACHELOR OF SCIENCE 128-NURSING-BSN (NURG)

-The Bachelor of Science in Nursing is designed to prepare an entry-level practitioner.
-The program was approved by the Oklahoma State Regents for Higher Education in 2016 and the first class of nursing students is scheduled to graduate in May of 2021.
-The Oklahoma Board of Nursing has granted provisional approval to start a 4-year bachelor degree in nursing.
-The program is nationally accredited.
+The Traditional Bachelor of Science in Nursing leads to RN licensure and is designed to prepare an entry-level practitioner.
+The nursing program is approved by the Oklahoma Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Admission is competitive.